MAD9137/f2024/docs/modules/week6/scroll-view.md

 ![Using the Scroll View](/F2020/assets/img/ScrollViews_06.png)

 After the layout is done, go to the Size Inspector on the right in Xcode with the scroll view selected, and set the size of the view back to its default.
-Even though you see the content get cut off it is still there and accessible.
+Even though you see the content get cut off, it is still there and accessible.

 ![Using the Scroll View](/F2020/assets/img/ScrollViews_07.png)